About Faith Bible Fellowship

-In the Fall of 2014, the church moved from its meeting place for nine years to the library in the NFV High School.
+In the Fall of 2014, the church moved from its meeting place of nine years to the library in the NFV High School.
 In May of 2015, the church voted in Dan Doebel as their Pastor.
-He and his wife Kim moved to West Union and have become an active force in the community.
+He and his wife Kim moved to West Union and became an active force in the community.

 History of EFCA

 The Evangelical Free Church came to the US from Scandinavia, where “free” meant free from state control.
 It now means free from a central controlling governing body, which means the denomination doesn’t govern the local churches.
 They, instead, depend on the active participation of pastors and laypeople in their own churches.